aws-cloudformation/aws-cloudformation-resource-providers-ssm-incidents/aws-ssmincidents-responseplan/docs/dynamicssmparameter.md

-# AWS::SSMIncidents::ResponsePlan Tag
+# AWS::SSMIncidents::ResponsePlan DynamicSsmParameter

-A key-value pair to tag a resource.
+A parameter with a dynamic value to set when starting the SSM automation document.

 ## Syntax